samanthanas/NFTTime/README.md

 ## Modeling

 For each collection I run an auto-ARIMA grid search to find the best parameters.
-I created a function to store the optimal parameters from the gridsearch, and another function that inputs our gridsearch variables into our model ready to make predictions.
-To head over to the main project notebook and jump down to the gridsearch section to see it in action, [click here!](./nft_price_predictions.ipynb#Model-Gridsearch)
+I created a function to store the optimal parameters from the gridsearch, and another function that inputs our grid search variables into our model ready to make predictions.
+To head over to the main project notebook and see the grid search function in action, [click here!](./nft_price_predictions.ipynb#Model-Gridsearch)

 ## Results